 - Connecting corridor to current Hughes building

 In keeping with NAU's focus on the undergraduate, residential experience, the renovated building will encourage students to actively engage in the School while not attending classes.
 The facility will provide flexible space for students to study, work with colleagues on team projects, and even share conversation over a cup of coffee.
 Features such as an advising center, multi-purpose/fireside chat area, breakout spaces, and coffee bar kiosk, provide for increased communication and interaction among students and faculty outside of the classroom.
-This interaction is integral to HRM students’ learning experience.
+This interaction is integral to SHRM students’ learning experience.

 - Top 5 in enrollment for hospitality schools nationwide

 - 1,200 professional training hours required before graduation emphasizes the practical skills and operational focus of the program

 - Robust internship program; more than 55% of 2011 graduating seniors completed an internship for academic credit

 - Ranked highly among the top 100 hospitality and tourism programs in the world for research in the industry by Journal of Hospitality and Tourism Research